borisdayma/huggingtweets/README.md

 Quick notes:

-* we can get pretty impressive results on very tiny datasets (100 kB) ;
+* I'm still amazed that we get such results on these tiny datasets (100 kB) ;
-* predictions are definitely better the more data we have (too bad we're limited to only 3200 tweets) ;
+* I thought it would mainly memorize tweets but there's definitely some unique content ;
-* if you don't have enough data just try a few different seeds to see if you get something interesting ;
+* Predictions are definitely better the more data we have (too bad we're limited to "only" 3200 tweets) ;
-* I thought it would mainly memorize tweets but there's definitely creativity.
+* If you don't have enough data just try a few different seeds to see if you get something interesting.

-Please try it and share your experiments!
+Try it and share your experiments!

 ## Future research